How to Communicate Frustration to Your Business Partner Without an Argument

 Business Partners Can Learn to Communicate Professionally and Skillfully at Work

-• Contact me, Richard Chandler, MA, LPC, by email or by text.
-We can have a short telephone conversation at no cost, and your partner(s) is welcome to do so too.
+- Contact me, Richard Chandler, MA, LPC.
+We can have a short telephone or video conversation at no cost, and your partner(s) is welcome to do so too.
+This is not a sale conversation.
+We will take up to 25 minutes to see how I can be of real help to you and your business partner(s).

-• Through that conversation, you will have your questions answered and know if working together makes sense.
+- Through that conversation, you will have your questions answered and know if working together makes sense.
+Please reserve your time here.